BUILDING COMMUNITIES FOR EVERY CHILD THROUGH THE CHILD FRIENDLY CITIES INITIATIVE

 Through this flexible, dynamic, child rights-focused framework, neighborhoods become safer, schools and health systems function better, infrastructure is strengthened and communities are improved for all citizens.

 The initiative launched globally in 1996 to protect children’s rights in an increasingly urbanized and decentralized world.
-Since its inception, CFCI has been adopted in over 500 municipalities in over 40 countries.
+Since its inception, CFCI has been adopted in over 3500 municipalities in over 40 countries.

 On Aug.
 12, 2020, International Youth Day, UNICEF USA launched the Child Friendly Cities Initiative in the United States.
 Boulder, Colorado; Decatur, Georgia; Houston, Texas; Minneapolis, Minnesota; Prince George's County, Maryland and Alton, Illinois represent the first cohort to partner with UNICEF USA to implement an ambitious, multi-year process toward recognition as a UNICEF Child Friendly City or County.
+In support of UNICEF USA’s vision to develop "Communities for Every Child", municipal governments collaborate across sectors and with children, youth, and families to ensure that the best interests and voices of children are central to local governance decisions.

-On August 12, 2023, the three-year anniversary of the pilot launch, following successful implementation of their Action Plan and and independent evaluation, the City of Houston became the first officially recognized UNICEF Child Friendly City in the United States.
+On August 12, 2023, the three-year anniversary of the pilot launch, following successful implementation of their CFCI Local Action Plan and independent evaluation, the City of Houston became the first officially recognized UNICEF Child Friendly City in the United States.
 On February 14th, 2024, the City of Minneapolis joined Houston as the second city to receive recognition a a UNICEF Child Friendly City.

 Is your community child-friendly?